Get more secure, private browsing

 Use a high-security VPN

-If you use the Tor browser, Norton Secure VPN can provide you with the extra security you need.
+If you use the Tor browser, Norton VPN can provide you with the extra security you need.
 With encrypted internet connections, your online activities remain private, so you can worry less.
 Your real IP address remains hidden, preserving your online anonymity, and no one can trace your online activities back to you.

-Norton Secure VPN, a reliable service, gives you access to a wide network of servers in different regions, allowing a more secure web browsing and access to global content.
-Even on public Wi-Fi networks, Norton Secure VPN helps protect your data from potential threats via unsecured connections.
+Norton VPN, a reliable service, gives you access to a wide network of servers in different regions, allowing a more secure web browsing and access to global content.
+Even on public Wi-Fi networks, Norton VPN helps protect your data from potential threats via unsecured connections.

-It is important to know that Norton Secure VPN doesn't track or store your browsing activities, ensuring the confidentiality of your browsing history.
+It is important to know that Norton VPN doesn't track or store your browsing activities, ensuring the confidentiality of your browsing history.

-In addition to offering an additional level of encryption, Norton Secure VPN masks your IP address and shows another one to anyone watching.
+In addition to offering an additional level of encryption, Norton VPN masks your IP address and shows another one to anyone watching.

 Only enter sites you trust